 Each year, thousands of schools and youth organizations nationwide participate in Say Something Week, a week of celebrating the importance of trusted adults and upstanders your community!
-Participate in the national Say Something Week, March 13–17 or join in the celebration any week in March.
+Save the date for the national Say Something Week, March 4–8 or join in the celebration any week in March.

 Sign-up for Say Something Week!
 Open to any school or community organization serving grades K-12 that wants to create a culture to prevent school violence through our Say Something program.
 Our proven, no-cost program teaches students how to look for the warning signs of someone at-risk of hurting themselves or others and how to tell a trusted adult to get help.

 Signing up for Say Something Week is free and easy!
 You’ll receive an email that directs you to your resources, including: